PipaFlores/Pacman-Unity_AiPerCog/README.md

 Data collection scripts (Assets/Scripts/DataManagement/*) gather and sends raw gameplay data to remote server.
 Server address is defined in MainManager.cs scripts.

+Data collected is divided in two tables, "game" and "gamestate":

+### "Game" Table:

+Contains higher level data of a single game/round/level of Pacman played.
+A game ends when player loses all lives or wins and moves to a higher level:

+- user_id: represents player's unique identifier. retrieved on log-in
+- session_number: represents the session number in which the game was played (increments each time the user logs in and plays a game)
+- game_in_session: represents the position of the game within the current session
+- source: represents the source from where the client is playing the game (e.g., itch.io, University's server, etc.)
+- date played
+- game duration
+- win: 0 for lost game , 1 for a win
+- level: Difficulty level of the game

+### "Gamestate" Table:

+- game_id
+- time elapsed: since the start of the round (timer starts as soon as the movement is enabled)
+- score
+- lives
+- positions of Pacman and Ghosts.
+Positions are sent in (x,y) structure.
+Values range from -12.5 < x < 12.5 ; -15.5 < y > 12.5
+- pacman attack state: represents the state when pacman is eating a ghost.
+0 for normal, 1 for eating a ghost
+- ghost states: represents the ghost active behavior/state.
+0 for home, 1 for scattering, 2 for chasing, 3 for frightened, 4 for eaten
+- pellets: number of remaining pellets and powerpellets
+- Powerpellets: number of remaining powerpellets.
+- PowerPellet states: the state of each individual pellet (1 for not eaten/active, 0 for eaten/unactive), numbered from 1 to 4 according to their position in the map ( see PowerPellet.cs)
+- Fruit states: state of the fruits.
+0 for not spawned, 1 for spawned, 2 for eaten.
+Two fruits are spawned when remaining pellet count reaches 174 and 74.

 ## Contact Information